davis-cook98/davis-cook98.github.io/index.md

 # About me:

-I am a Junior at Seton Hall University studying computer science with a focus in data science.I am currently pursuing research topics in both network security and text analysis.
+I am a Junior at Seton Hall University studying computer science with a focus in data science.
+I am currently pursuing research topics in both network security and text analysis.

 # Languages I am proficient in: